AllGray/AllGray.github.io/source/index.html.md

 slate/images/79.jpg

-**Pro tip:** If the trim potentiometers are falling out of the PCB when you try to solder them, place you cutting pliers’ handle underneath the potentiometer you’re soldering.
+<aside class="notice">**Pro tip:** If the trim potentiometers are falling out of the PCB when you try to solder them, place you cutting pliers’ handle underneath the potentiometer you’re soldering</aside>

 slate/images/80.jpg